marcio777/cadmus/CoreI/ex3.md

     // Remainders and division fun
     System.out.println("What is the remainder of 6 divided by 5? " + (6 % 5));
-    System.out.println("This isn't going to make sense: " + (30/8));
-    // Before running the program think about what the last line should print }
+  }
 }
 ```